dbierer/php-class-notes/php-cert-sep-2022.md

 * A: TBD

 ## Homework
+For Mon 10 Oct 2022
+* Mock Exam 2
+* Quizzes for Topics 8 to 11 (everything that's left)
+* Final Mock Exam

 For Fri 07 Oct 2022
 * Mock Exam 2
 * Quizzes for Topic 7 (OOP)